romicgd-azure-ai/azure-openai-langchain-agent-sql/README.md

-# Using OpenAI and langchain with Azure Cognitive Search Vector Search and Azure Form Recognizer
+# Using OpenAI and langchain to query Microsoft SQL and return structured output

 This project demonstrates how to use langchain Agents and OpenAI to query Microsoft SQL and return structured output.